KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Assurance-and-Endorsement.page.md

 # Assurance and Endorsement

 ### Assurance
-To ensure that the NHS England is both clinically and technically assured and appropriate for English use, assurance encompasses both a clear governance structure and an agreed Clinical and Technical Assurance approach..
+To ensure that the NHS England is both clinically and technically assured and appropriate for English use, assurance encompasses both a clear governance structure and an agreed Clinical and Technical Assurance approach.

 ### Clinical & Technical Assurance